datahuborg/datahub/django-app-console.rst

 | maintainer(s): `Gina Yuan <https://github.com/ygina>`_
 | location: ``src/apps/console``

-Console provides a way for users to interact directly with their datahub repos.
+Console is a database terminal for datahub.
+It provides a way for users to interact directly with their database and repos/schemas, and is a consumer of the DataHub API.
-It's a database terminal for datahub.
-It now uses the Datahub API.

 ==========
 How to use